ppacris/ppacris/README.md

 <p align="left">Hi there, I'm Arnniel Kheneth D. Pacris! 👋

-I'm a computer science graduate from Calamba City, Philippines, specializing in back-end web development.
-With a focus on PHP as the server-side language and jQuery AJAX for client-side functionality, I bring solid skills in building robust and dynamic web applications.
+I'm a computer science graduate from Calamba City, Philippines.

 During my studies, I delved deep into the world of programming and software development, with a keen interest in the back-end aspects of web development.
 I have honed my skills in PHP, crafting efficient and secure server-side code to power web applications.